innoq/yarff/README_en.md

 This process takes about an hour. **Please read all the steps before starting!**

-1. Place breadboard template on breadboard aligning the end opposite to the arduino board to the edge of the breadboard.
+1. Place breadboard template on breadboard, aligning the end opposite to the arduino board to the edge of the breadboard.
 2. Insert arduino board carefully following template.
 Ensure that D-Pins (five through seven) align with the print on the template.
 Set breadboard aside.

 ![Rear support](./images/nano-and-template.jpg "Nano and template")